 Data analysis

 Qualitative data software (nVivo 11) was used to manage and organise the data.
-The data were thematically analysed using a combination of deductive and inductive analysis.
+The data were thematically analysed using a combination of deductive analysis using the social support framework (informational, emotional and instrumental), and inductive analysis of the participants’ perceptions of the process of gaining support in the group programmes including any issues they experienced.
 Interview transcripts were read repeatedly and categorised using the three theoretical component types of support provision – instrumental, informational and emotional – as a framework to consider the support described by group participants (Cohen 2004; Thoits 2011).
-We were sensitive to descriptions of perceived versus received support; the source of support and; how participants talk about the value and meaning associated with support that they experienced during the programme.
-Comparisons and insights within and between interviews informed future interviews and negative/ deviant cases enabled developing themes to be challenged.
-Categories were analysed thematically.
+We were sensitive to descriptions of perceived versus received support; the source of support and; how participants talk about the value and meaning associated with support that they experienced during the programme, and these formed the basis for our thematic analysis.
+Comparisons and insights within and between interviews informed future interviews as did outlying interview data.
 During this process we confirmed our interpretations were supported by returning to the original data.
 The team met regularly during data analysis to ensure consensus and to discuss areas of divergence.

 Findings

-Participants’ accounts of their experience of participating in a group programme and the social support they gained therein revealed an emphasis on the importance of emotional and informational types of support.
+Probably because the self-management groups were made of relative strangers, participants discussed informational and emotional but not instrumental support from the group.
+They also highlighted that although they very much valued time in the sessions for interaction with other group members, these interactions were often shut down or were not encouraged by facilitators.
+We cover each of these main themes in turn. .
 Three central themes were derived from analysis.
-First, group facilitators and group members were seen to contribute different yet complementary forms of informational support for living with a LTC, owing to the different forms of knowledge that they drew on: facilitators from their professional training and education in chronic condition self-management, and group participants, knowledge gained from their lived experience.
+First, group facilitators and group members were seen to contribute different yet complementary forms of informational support for living with a LTC.
+Owing to the different forms of knowledge that they drew on: facilitators from their professional training and education in chronic condition self-management, and group participants, knowledge gained from their lived experience.
 Second, participants felt emotionally supported by both group facilitators and other group members, yet they distinguished between the nature of such support.
 Emotional support from group facilitators was typically more overt or explicit (for example, being encouraged, being listened to, being responsive to their concerns), where, in contrast, the emotional support gained from other group members was more inherent or ‘felt’ (for example, feelings of belonging and acceptance from being among others with similar experiences).
 Finally, opportunities for peer support through group member interactions, though seen as important to participants, were perceived to be shut down or were not encouraged by facilitators.

-The ‘experiential’ informational support from peers complements the ‘factual’ (but decontextualised) informational support provided by health professionals
+‘Experiential’ and ‘factual’ informational support equally valid

 Participants distinguished between the informational support that was provided by group facilitators (e.g. health education and instruction) and the informational support from other group members (e.g. experiential knowledge, strategies and practical information acquired through living with a LTC).
 Participants viewed facilitators as possessors of ‘factual’ information about LTC self-management, which they had obtained from professional training and education.
 Facilitators’ knowledge and advice about managing LTCs was seen as ‘trusted’ and ‘legitimate’, yet also didactic, inflexible, sometimes overwhelming, impersonal or lacking insights into the participants’ world view and lived experience; knowledge which they felt other group members were more able to understand and provide.